 - 9.32 Thames Water utilised the WRSE SEA Scoping Report, which was issued for formal consultation for a six-week period between 18th September and 30th October 2020 to Statutory Consultees: Natural England, Environment Agency, and Historic England.
 Prior to the formal consultation, the Scoping Report was issued for informal consultation to water companies and statutory consultees to gain early feedback and agreement on key elements of the process.
 During the formal and informal consultation period stakeholders were able to comment on the proposed scope and approach for the SEA. - 9.33 Following the Scoping Report consultation period, all consultation responses were reviewed and considered.
-Comments were received, encompassing agreement with aspects of the proposed approach, methodological questions and clarifications, and suggested modifications and enhancements to the proposed approach and SEA framework. - 9.34 Consultation responses received and how these responses have been addressed are presented in full within Annex B of the Environmental Report (Appendix B). - 9.35 Where changes to the approach were suggested, these were considered in detail by the WRSE and the WRMP24 project team.
-Recommendations were incorporated based on factors such as: - the extent to which they were already addressed by the SEA framework - their specific applicability and relevance (including level of detail) to the purpose and scope of the WRMP - the feasibility of carrying out realistic and informative assessments - proportionality in the context of the existing SEA framework for water resources planning - the significance of the expected effects on assessment results
+Comments were received encompassing agreement with aspects of the proposed approach, methodological questions and clarifications, and suggested modifications and enhancements to the proposed approach and SEA framework. - 9.34 Consultation responses received and how these responses have been addressed within the SEA framework used by both WRSE and Thames Water are presented in full within Annex B of the Environmental Report (Appendix B). - 9.35 Where changes to the approach were suggested, these were considered in detail by the WRSE and the WRMP24 project team.
+Recommendations were incorporated based on factors such as: - The extent to which they were already addressed by the SEA framework - Their specific applicability and relevance (including level of detail) to the purpose and scope of the WRMP - The feasibility of carrying out realistic and informative assessments - Proportionality in the context of the existing SEA framework for water resources planning - The significance of the expected effects on assessment results